 You will find original and wonderfully unique items handcrafted by regional mountain artists from Alberta and British Columbia.
 The local’s choice for early Christmas shopping!
 Preview this year’s community of craftspeople here.

-November 5 – Old Style Storytelling Session (H TEAM FAVOURITE)
+November 5 – Old Style Storytelling Session (HIGHLINE TEAM FAVOURITE)

 If you can make it to this one, you won’t regret it.
 Listen to old-school and off the cuff tales from some of the Rockies’ best story-tellers.
 Leanne Allison, Andrew Brash, Patsy Murphy, Roy Anderson, and Barb Renner.
 The event is hosted by Chic Scott – without gadgets, gizmos or gear – all acoustic, all the time.